chalco777/wastewaters_project/resistance_analysis/pathogen_resistance.md

   lig_p2=last,
   .id = "folder"
 ) %>% rename(sample=Muestra)
-##quedarme con todos los folderes diferentes a MW, y si es MW, que tenga la estructura colocada en sprintf
+##Keep all folders different from MW, and if it is MW, it must have the structure placed in sprintf
 all_filtered <- all %>%
 filter(folder != "MW" | (folder == "MW" & sample %in% sprintf("barcode%02d_MA_DS9_Crowfoot", 1:15))) %>% select(-c(3:5,8:10)) %>%  separate(Feature, into = c("Gen", "Drug_Class"), sep = "_", extra = "merge") %>%
   separate_rows(Drug_Class, sep = ";") %>%